content-left-bg.png

 Well known past students of Ashgrove State School include William Jolly (the first Lord Mayor); Ian Healy (Australian wicket keeper); Keith Urban (country singer) and Andrew Stockdale (band member Wolfmother).

-Head teachers/Principals of Ashgrove State School
+Head Teachers/Principals of Ashgrove State School

-Apr-2016 to present: Bond, Anita
+Apr-2016 to Jun-2023: Bond, Anita

 Jul-2002 to Mar-2016: Murphy, Patrick